Taming the Long-Tail: Efficient Reasoning RL Training with Adaptive Drafter: Discussion

 \textbf{More Application Scenarios}.
 In this work, we primarily investigate how speculative decoding can accelerate RL training by mitigating long-tail rollouts.
 We believe this technique also opens promising avenues for broader applications.
 For example: (1) \textit{Uniformly long responses}.
 When all rollouts are long and no tail exists, each request demands substantial KV-cache capacity.
 This often makes the system KV-cache-bound and triggers request eviction, limiting the running batch size.
 In such cases, the workload naturally falls into the “sweet spot" of speculative decoding, enabling decoding acceleration.
 (2) \textit{Multi-turn rollouts with tool-calling RL}.
 In multi-turn RL settings involving tool calls, partial requests perform GPU-free tool executions while their KV caches remain resident on the GPU.
 This reduces the number of active decoding requests and again creates a favorable regime for speculative decoding under our approach.
 (3) \textit{Online serving and edge deployment}.
 When the target model is fixed, a draft model trained via \SysName can be directly deployed for inference.
 Adaptive speculative decoding remains highly effective in these deployment scenarios, especially for handling variable load.
 Extending our approach to these settings is an exciting direction for future work.

 \textbf{Can We Break RL Synchronization}? \SysName aims to improve RL training efficiency without modifying on-policy requirements of the underlying algorithm.
 One may wonder whether it is possible to further accelerate training by asynchronously updating the model with partial rollouts during long decoding phases.
 While appealing, this approach risks altering the underlying RL algorithm and potentially harming convergence and model performance.
-Asynchronous RL typically mixes multiple policy versions within a single rollout, potentially biasing gradient estimation and shifting the learning dynamics (e.g., drifting from on-policy to off-policy).
-Additional algorithmic modifications are required to safely accommodate such paradigm ~\cite{AReal}.
+Asynchronous RL with or continuous batching~\cite{AReaL} typically mixes multiple policy versions within a single rollout, potentially biasing gradient estimation and shifting the learning dynamics (e.g., drifting from on-policy to off-policy).
+Additional algorithmic modifications are required to safely accommodate such paradigm.
 A more balanced approach is to allow limited asynchrony that preserves algorithmic correctness while improving hardware utilization.
-Even under such settings, the heavy-tail rollout problem remains, and our speculative decoding approach can be combined with limited asynchronous RL to further accelerate training \emph{without} introducing additional loss or policy staleness, leaving this as an intriguing direction for future work.
+Even under such settings, the heavy-tail rollout problem remains, and our speculative decoding approach can be combined with limited asynchronous RL to further accelerate training \emph{without} introducing additional loss or policy staleness.

 \textbf{Can \SysName be applied to other RL algorithms}?
 GRPO represents a widely used algorithmic structure for reasoning RL.
 Alternatives such as RLOO~\cite{RLOO}, DAPO~\cite{DAPO}, REINFORCE~\cite{REINFORCE}, and REINFORCE++~\cite{REINFORCEpp} generally share the same overall training workflow, differing mainly in their reward formulations and use of KL-regularization.
 These algorithmic variations remain fully compatible with our adaptive drafter and spot-training design, suggesting that \SysName can readily accelerate a broad class of RL methods.